 COVID-19 related expenses such as overtime, ongoing temporary services and equipment rental result in needs in contractual services, materials and supplies, and personnel for the Health Department.
 The COVID-19 related expenses will be reimbursed by CARES Act funding.
 There is also a potential need for the remainder of FY 2021 for COVID-19 contact tracing and vaccine distribution; however, grants and other sources of funding are being pursued to help cover those costs.
-Additionally, needs result from fixed charges such as rent and software, anticipated salaries, pension and hospitalization exceeding budgeted salaries.
+Vaccination expenses are expected to be reimbursed by the Federal Emergency Management Agency (FEMA).
+Additionally, needs result from fixed charges such as rent and software, and anticipated salaries, pension and employee health care expenses exceeding budgeted amounts.
 Security guard service and security upgrades including a surveillance camera system also are cause for needs by the Health Department.